How to organise a street party

 - the Communities and Local Government website that offers a useful guide to organising a street party

 - the Health and Safety Executive (HSE) who provide guidance on completing a suitable risk assessment

 For more information about health and safety and food safety, please see the links and resources here.

 If you want to have a pay bar or intend to provide entertainment to the wider public, or charge to raise money for your event, you will need a Temporary Events Notice.

 If you would like to hold a street party, you may need to apply for a road closure to ensure that traffic does not interfere with your street party.
 If you are planning on obstructing the road or pavement with tables, chairs or people, then you will need to ensure that the road is closed to traffic.

 What to do next

-If you want to hold a street party that requires a road closure, you will need to notify Solihull Council at least 12 weeks before the event.
+If you want to hold a street party that requires a road closure, the deadline for submitting a road closure application is at least 12 weeks before the event.

 We'll need to know:

 - the date and time of the party